jahrWork/InDeWaG-software-tool/README.md

 2) Open the folder "Standalone InDeWag Tool"
 3) Double click on tools.exe

-A complete user manual is located under the folder "doc"
+A complete user manual is located under the folder "Standalone InDeWag Tool" > "doc"

 This work was supported by program